← Back to our Blog

 Child Tax Credit (CTC)

 The CTC provided as much as $3,600 per qualifying child in 2021.
-This non-refundable credit amount decreases to $2,000 for 2022.
-However, certain taxpayers who get less than the full amount of the CTC in 2022 may be entitled to the Additional Child Tax Credit, which is refundable, and up to $1,500 per child.
+This non-refundable credit amount will decrease to $2,000 in 2022.
+However, certain taxpayers who get less than the full amount of the CTC in 2022 may be entitled to the Additional Child Tax Credit, which is refundable and up to $1,500 per child.

 Credit for Child and Dependent Care Expenses

-This credit is for childcare costs (for children under 13) that enable the parent to work, look for work, or attend school.
-For 2021, it ranged from up to $4,000 for one qualifying child, to up to $8,000 for two or more qualifying children.
-For 2022, this non-refundable credit decreases, to a range from up to $1,050 for one qualifying child to up to $2,100 for two or more qualifying children.
+This credit is for childcare costs for children under 13 that enable the parent to work, look for work, or attend school.
+For 2021 it ranged from up to $4,000 for one qualifying child and up to $8,000 for two or more qualifying children.
+For 2022 this non-refundable credit decreases to a range from up to $1,050 for one qualifying child and up to $2,100 for two or more qualifying children.

 Earned Income Tax Credit (EIC)